PatrykKuniczak/YT_Notifier/react-app/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 You can also attach logs.
 To do that, open the menu (click on your avatar) and then select 'Collect and Download Errors Data'.
-And let's attach the logs there.
+And let's attach the logs here.